../vm-guest-os-debian

 Bootstrap Debian OS

-First, it's necessary to set some environment variables that will be used throughout the rest of this guide.
-In these variables, we will define the size (in gibibytes) of the disk image (where the guest OS will be installed), the image name, the image path, and the guest OS hostname.
+Next, it is necessary to set some environment variables that will be used throughout the rest of this guide.
+In these variables, we will define the size (in gibibytes) of the disk image (where the guest OS will be installed), the image name, the image path, and the hostname of the guest OS.

 GUEST_MOUNT_PATH="./disk_mount"